-We meet with parents/carers termly to review their children's IEP (Individual Education Plan)/ Targeted Plan/ Individual Provision Map, then set new targets together.
+We meet with you, the parents/carers, termly to review your children's IEP (Individual Education Plan), then set new targets together.

 Staff constantly check that targets are appropriate and if they are not, they adapt them to meet the needs of the child.